Frequently Asked Questions About Walk and Talk:

 WHAT TO EXPECT DURING MY FIRST SESSION?

-Your initial assessment will take place in our office located at 2102 Franklin Street.
+Your initial assessment will take place in our office located at 2335 Pansy Street.
 You will be complete initial paperwork prior to your appointment.
 During your initial appointment the therapist will conduct an assessment and go over the Walk and Talk liability waiver.
 She will answer any questions you have, and you will collaboratively develop a treatment plan.
 You and your therapist will determine the best locations and times for your next appointments.

 HOW LONG DOES EACH THERAPY SESSION TAKE?